lizgam/middle.messenger.praktikum.yandex/README.md

 After you clone this repo to your desktop, go to its root directory and

 -   run `npm install` to install its dependencies.

 To build and run the project use the following commands:

 -   run `npm run build` to build dist

 Once the dependencies are installed and dist folder was generated, you can run:

 -   `npm run start` to start the application.
     You will then be able to access the pages of application at localhost:3000

+-   **_!for sprint 2_**: you can use links and reload the page (as no realised routing yet) to move throught application pages

 ---